mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 012 - Reify Associative Arrays/readme.md

     // no type checking
     // value as the name is too generic
     // Since SOME parameters might be null
-    // You cannot check a single parameter for not null
+    // You can't check a single parameter for not null

     $this->data[$key] = value;
   }